Dudley Do-Right (film)

 Dudley Do-Right is a 1999 American slapstick comedy film written and directed by Hugh Wilson, based on Jay Ward's Dudley Do-Right, produced by Davis Entertainment for Universal Studios.
 The film stars Brendan Fraser as the cartoon's titular Mountie with supporting roles from Sarah Jessica Parker, Alfred Molina, and Eric Idle.
+It was released on August 27, 1999.
+The film was a critical and commercial failure.

 Plot

-Three children are with a horse.
-These are young versions of Dudley Do-Right, Nell Fenwick, Snidely Whiplash, and Horse.
-The three talk of their aspirations; Dudley believes he is destined to be a Royal Canadian Mounted Police officer (Mountie), and Nell wishes to see the world, while Snidely wishes to be the "bad guy".
+The young versions of Dudley Do-Right, Nell Fenwick, and Snidely Whiplash gather at a lake with Dudley's pet horse "Horse", where they talk of their aspirations.
+Dudley believes he is destined to be a Royal Canadian Mounted Police officer (Mountie), and Nell wishes to see the world, while Snidely wishes to be a villain.

-Several years later, all three have fulfilled their supposed destinies.
-Dudley is now a Mountie (but always adheres to the rules and is frequently oblivious to even the most obvious of things), and Snidely has become an infamous bank robber.
-After Snidely and his gang rob a bank of its money and gold, Snidely tricks his entire gang into believing he has fled with all the gold to the Sudan and going on a wild goose chase after him.
+Years later, all three have fulfilled their supposed destinies.
+Dudley is now a Mountie upholding the law in Semi-Happy Valley, but always adheres to the rules and is frequently oblivious to even the most obvious of things; and Snidely has become an infamous bank robber.
+After Snidely and his gang rob a bank of its money and gold, Snidely tricks his entire gang into believing he has fled with all the gold to the Sudan and pursuing him.
 Snidely subsequently salts local lakes with the stolen gold.
-Dudley catches him in the act, but Snidely fools him into thinking he is vampire hunting, and uses a similar tactic to scare Horse off.
-Not long after, Nell returns from her world tour and reunites with Dudley, and the two spend the night attending a festival at the nearby Kumquat tribe.
+Dudley catches him in the act, but Snidely fools him into thinking he is vampire hunting, and uses a similar tactic to scare away Horse.
+Nell returns from her world tour and reunites with Dudley, and the two spend the night attending a festival at a settlement belonging to the nearby Kumquat tribe.

 Meanwhile, Prospector Kim J. Darling, the poorest man in Semi-Happy Valley, stumbles across the gold in the river and is made into a media sensation by Snidely.
-The subsequent gold rush boosts Snidely's popularity and, after foreclosing many local mortgages, he quickly takes control of the town, renaming it "Whiplash City".
+The subsequent gold rush boosts Snidely's popularity, and after foreclosing many local mortgages, he quickly takes control of the town, renaming it "Whiplash City".
 Eventually, Snidely's men return from the Sudan to kill him for his deceit, but Snidely convinces them otherwise by offering them lives of luxury in his new town.
-Dudley becomes convinced that Snidely is up to something and confronts him, but Snidely laughs him off and snatches Nell from him.
-Snidely sends his second-in-command, Homer, to assassinate Dudley with a bomb, but Dudley is absent when the bomb goes off.
+A suspicious Dudley confronts Snidely, who laughs him off and snatches Nell from him.
+Snidely sends his second-in-command, Homer, to assassinate Dudley with a bomb, but Dudley is absent when the bomb explodes.
 Nell's father Inspector Fenwick, who is in good favor with Snidely, discovers Dudley's feud with Snidely and discharges Dudley from the Mounties.
 Dudley falls into a depression and wanders across the town until he runs into a drunken Kim, who offers him shelter at his cave in the woods.
 Darling tells Dudley of Snidely's plans and newfound popularity and takes him to see a Gala Ball in Snidely's honor.
-Despite Kim's warning not to challenge Snidely due to his loss of favor, Dudley comically attempts to take Nell back from Snidely, but loses pathetically.
+Despite Kim's warning not to challenge Snidely due to his loss of favor, Dudley unsuccessfully attempts to take Nell back from Snidely.